abarrales/aws-react-amplify/docs/adding-authentication.md

  How do you want users to be able to sign in? **Username**

- Do you want to configure advanced settings? **Yes, I want to make some additional changes.**
+ Do you want to configure advanced settings? **No, I am done.**

- Warning: you will not be able to edit these selections.

- What attributes are required for signing up? **Email**

- Do you want to enable any of the following capabilities? **Email Verification Link with Redirect** (Tap spacebar to checkbox select)

-?
-Enter the URL that your users will be redirected to upon account confirmation: **https://aws.amazon.com/**

-?
-Enter the subject for your custom account confirmation email: **Confirmation**

-?
-Enter the body text for your custom account confirmation email (this will appear before the link URL): **Confirm...**

-Succesfully added the Lambda function locally

-?
-Do you want to edit your verification-link function now? **Yes**

-Please edit the file in your editor: **/home/ec2-user/environment/react-my-todos/amplify/backend/function/reactmytodos1c127207CustomMessage/src/verification-link.js**

-?
-Press enter to continue Selected  editor vscode was not found in your machine.
-Please manually edit the file created at /home/ec2-user/environment/react-my-todos/amplify/backend/function/reactmytodos1c127207CustomMessage/src/verification-link.js

-? **Press enter to continue **
+![Amplify add auth](images/amplify-add-auth.png)

 2.2\.
-Once you finish the settings you can open the **verification-link** file to review the settings by clicking the URL file and **Open**.

-![Amplify add auth](images/amplify-add-auth.png)

-2.3\.
 Push to create these changes in the cloud.

 ``` bash
 amplify push